markubiadas/AniChat/README.md

 <h3>Languages|Frameworks|Libraries</h3>

-Tecnologies used in this project:
+Technologies used in this project:

 * Python
 * Flask